Hawaii's Kilauea volcano is erupting once again - Local News 8

 “Kilauea volcano is erupting,” the Hawaiian Volcano Observatory and the US Geological Survey said on Thursday.
 A glow was detected in nearby webcam images, “indicating that the eruption has resumed within Halemaʻumaʻu crater in Kilauea’s summit caldera” at Hawaii Volcanoes National Park, the agencies said.

+Visitors to the national park may encounter a “minor hazard,” the status report says.

+“Visitors to Hawaiʻi Volcanoes National Park should note that under southerly (non-trade) wind conditions, there is potential for a dusting of powdery to gritty ash composed of volcanic glass and rock fragments.”

-The eruption is currently confined to the crater and poses no hazard to communities, the Hawaii Emergency Management Agency said on social media.
+The eruption is currently confined to the crater and poses “no threat to communities,” the Hawaii Emergency Management Agency said on social media.

 Kilauea’s eruption in 2018 was one of the most destructive in recent Hawaii history, forcing evacuations of surrounding neighborhoods and destroying hundreds of homes.